dmuth/twitter-sentiment-analysis/README.md

 ## TODO

 - Write up some "priming instructions" for large tweet volumes
-- Allow multiple search terms (comma-delimited?)
+- Consider adding in MySQL because of file access conflicts
-- Rename the dashboard files to remove "Anthrocon"
+- Redo the skip code to be once at the top level of the script.

 ## Contact